-The GSF's principal customers are the government science policy officials who bring issues to the GSF for analysis, deliberation and resolution in an intergovernmental setting.
+The GSF's principal customers are the government science policy officials who bring issues to the GSF for deliberation and analysis in an intergovernmental setting.
 Before any activity is undertaken, it is assessed in terms of quality, potential impact and relevance to the agreed strategic themes, 2015-2019.
 All projects must have the support of several GSF members.

-As of April 2014, the GSF is engaged in the following activities:
+The GSF is currently engaged in the following areas:

 Research Co-operation between Developed and Developing Countries in the Area of Climate Change Adaptation and Biodiversity